 Agda is part of the Nixpkgs collection that is used by http://nixos.org/nixos.
-To install Agda, type:
+To install Agda and agda-mode for Emacs, type:

-'''

-nix-env -iA haskellPackages.Agda
+nix-env -f "<nixpkgs>" -iA haskellPackages.Agda

-'''

 If you're just interested in the library, you can also install the library without the executable.
-Neither the emacs mode nor the Agda standard library are currently installed automatically, though.
+The Agda standard library is currently not installed automatically.